Pipeline#

 • tau_signal[C], tau_image[C] – zenith opacity (f64, Np)

-• Plus metadata, QA metrics, and OTF coordinates (see Data Formats)
+• Plus metadata, QA metrics, OTF coordinates, and provenance (see Data Formats)

 Error Handling#